wgseligman/GramsSim/README.md

 GramsG4/include/MySpecialPhysList.icc
 ```

-These second two files are unaltered from the Geant4 extensibleFactory
+These last two files are unaltered from the Geant4 extensibleFactory
 example.
 As it stands, they just implement the QBBC physics list without
 any changes.